5 Signs You’re a Functioning Alcoholic

 The sad truth is that even if you deliver your message perfectly, some people are just not ready to hear what you have to say.
 Do not beat yourself up.
 Your loved one may be ready to listen to you in time.

-The important thing, here, is to then focus on increasing your own wellbeing and understanding of how there alcoholism affects you.
+The important thing, here, is to then focus on increasing your own wellbeing by setting key boundaries and having an understanding of how their alcoholism affects you.
 You may find counselling or attending Al-anon groups very beneficial in this respect.

 What Kinds of Occupations Attract High Functioning Alcoholics?